-Today, more than one billion women and girls around the Likewise, advocates for ending gender injustice can find world do not have access to the healthy diets they need opportunities to strengthen their programming by addto survive and thrive (FAO et. al., 2019), and two-thirds of ing nutrition components.
-Malnutrition increases the othcountries report higher rates of food insecurity for womer barriers women and girls face.
-Well-nourished women en than men (WFP, 2019).
-A variety of cultural, economic, and girls are healthier, more productive, and more likebiological, and structural barriers impede women and girls ly to finish school, be economically independent, and from accessing healthy, nutritious food: have healthy babies.
-Most important, they possess the increased human potential to exercise their agency and • Women and girls need a wider range of nutrients than claim their fundamental rights.
-By leveraging targeted men, especially during adolescence, pregnancy, and nutrition interventions as a key part of gender equality prolactation. gramming, women's empowerment actors can realistically and cost-effectively boost their investments and move the • Despite this, women and girls frequently lack control world back on track to reaching SDG 5.
+Today, more than one billion women and girls around the world do not have access to the healthy diets they need to survive and thrive (FAO et. al., 2019), and two-thirds of countries report higher rates of food insecurity for women than men (WFP, 2019).
+A variety of cultural, economic, biological, and structural barriers impede women and girls from accessing healthy, nutritious food:

-- over household spending decisions and eat last and least in their families, especially in food-insecure households. - On average, women work longer, earn less than men, and face additional obligations for unpaid care and domestic work, limiting the resources they have available to spend on adequate nutritious food.
+- Women and girls need a wider range of nutrients than men, especially during adolescence, pregnancy, and lactation. - Despite this, women and girls frequently lack control over household spending decisions and eat last and least in their families, especially in food-insecure households. - On average, women work longer, earn less than men, and face additional obligations for unpaid care and domestic work, limiting the resources they have available to spend on adequate nutritious food.